A QUESTION OF

-Q. A question that is causing some concern amongst our Christian friends outside B’rit Chadashah (the New Covenant Church of God) is our belief in the doctrine of ‘eternal’ or ‘celestial marriage’.
-They are saying that we are not true Bible-believing Christians because Jesus said there would be no marriage in the resurrection (Lk.20:34-35).
+Q. A question that is causing some concern amongst our Christian friends outside the ministry is our belief in the doctrine of ‘eternal marriage’.
+They are saying that we are not true Bible-believing Christians because Yah'shua (Jesus) said there would be no marriage in the resurrection (Lk.20:34-35).
 Some are saying that we are ‘closet Mormons’ and believe in our own revelations more than the Bible.
 Perhaps you could clarify the situation.

-A. Before we get into a discussion of this subject I wish to categorically state for the record -- even though we have said it dozens of times before -- that New Covenant Christians are Bible-believing Christians.
+A. Before we get into a discussion of this subject I wish to categorically state for the record - even though we have said it dozens of times before -- that Messianic Evangelicals are Bible-believing Christians.
 What this means is that every position we take, doctrinally and practically, must square with, or be a natural development of, the apostolic doctrine of the New Testament.
 Anything that is a flagrant contradiction of the New Testament is unreservedly rejected by us.

 Unfortunately there will always be some people who will contradict us no matter what we say because they are not interested in our position.
 They will misquote us and try to fit us into a mould which is both alien as well as repulsive to us.
 They will label and slander us.
 This we accept as a reality of this sin-sodden world.
 We don’t like it and we will defend ourselves but we are realists.
 There are people out there, even those who wear the label ‘Christian’ who just aren’t interested in the truth.
 We pray for them, that pride and obstinancy may break through whatever fears or demonic holds the adversary has upon them.

-Q. So New Covenant Christians do not, as one critic has said, just “pay lip-service to the Bible”?
+Q. So Messianic Evangelicals do not, as one critic has said, just 'pay lip-service to the Bible'?

 A. Anyone who has seriously studied our literature will know that such is the height of absurdity.
 It’s so absurd in fact that I don’t think it is profitable to say anything more on the subject but to address your specific question about ‘eternal marriage’.

 Before I look at the biblical evidence I think it is important to state what the doctrine of eternal marriage is not.
-According to the Utah Mormons (as distinct from Reorganized Latter Day Saints who adopt the traditional Protestant position) eternal marriage is an earthly marriage which has been sealed in one of their temples by one having the proper authority.
+According to the Utah Mormons (as distinct from Reorganized Latter Day Saints who adopt the traditional Protestant position) eternal marriage is an earthly marriage which has been sealed in one of their temples by one having the proper priesthood authority.
 In short, were I to wish to be eternally married to my wife according to Mormon doctrine, I would have to take her to an LDS Temple and go through a ritual in a special room (called the Celestial Room) and there, holding my wife’s hand in a special grip borrowed from the Freemasons (called the ‘Patriarchal Grip’ by the Mormons) have a blessing pronounced over me by a Mormon High Priest who has obtained the authority to do the same by someone who has received the same authority in lineal succession from Joseph Smith.
 In short, all hangs on Joseph Smith and on the alleged 'angels' who allegedly gave him his prietshoods.

-Q. How does that contrast with the New Covenant position?
+Q. How does that contrast with the Messianic Evangelical position?

 A. It is different in almost every way.
 To begin with, the validity of a marriage, whether for this life or for eternity, is not dependent upon any man or organisation.
-According to New Covenant belief, for a man and woman to be sealed together for eternnity, all (and that is a big word!) that is required is the Lord Jesus Christ.
+According to New Covenant belief, for a man and woman to be wedded for eternnity, all (and that is a big word!) that is required is the Master Yah'shua (Jesus) Christ.

-It means, contrary to the whole Mormon system of salvation, that a couple must have accepted Jesus Christ as their Lord and Saviour and be walking in His commandments.
-For a New Covenant Christian, Christ -- and Christ alone -- seals a marriage.
-Though Priesthood officers “officiate” at public weddings they are not themselves the authority in “making” a marriage, but symbolic tokens of God’s presence and authorisation.
-Only God can call a couple and only God can seal.
+It means, contrary to the whole false Mormon system of salvation, that a couple must have accepted Yah'shua (Jesus) Christ as their Master (Lord) and Deliverer (Saviour) and be walking in His mitzvot (commandments).
+For a Messianic Evangelical, Messiah - and Messiah alone - seals a marriage.
+Though Priesthood officers 'officiate' at public weddings they are not themselves the authority in 'making' a marriage, but symbolic tokens of Yahweh’s presence and authorisation.
+Only Yahweh can call a couple and only Yahweh can seal.

 Q. Why, then, is there a necessity for a public wedding?
 Why not just get married in private?

 So a public wedding sends out two important signals.
 First, it sends one out from the couple, saying: “Look.
-We’re married in the sight of God and witnesses.
+We’re married in the sight of Elohim (God) and witnesses.
 Our marriage union is sacred.
 All prospective suitors keep permanently away.”
-And secondly, it sends one out from the witnesses, saying: “We are witnesses before men and before God that you are married.
+And secondly, it sends one out from the witnesses, saying: “We are witnesses before men and before Elohim (God) that you are married.
 We are here to support and sustain you in that marriage, protect you from potential adulterers, and to alert you if you we see possible signs of your breaking the marriage vows.”

-Q. So New Covenant Christians do not say that only they can administer covenants of evertal marriage?
+Q. So Messianic Evangelicals do not say that only they can administer covenants of eternal marriage?

 Q. The premises are therefore completely different from Mormonism?

 A. Completely.
 And that is why we get very irritated when we are likened to them.
 You know, the Mormons practice baptism by immersion like Pentecostals and Baptists but it would be outrageous to accuse Pentecostals and Baptists of being ‘Mormons’ or even ‘closet Mormons’.
 Why?
 Because evangelical Christians and Mormons perform water baptism on completely different grounds.
 Mormons claim many things which we and other evangelical Christians do not.
-They say, for one thing, that only they have legitimate outward authority to administer this ordinance, and that baptisms peformed by other churches are therefore invalid.
-They also say that the ordinance of baptism literally washes away sins, where as New Covenant Christians and other evangelicals say that baptism does not save, but is a symbol of the inner working of the Spirit in a man’s soul.
+They say, for one thing, that only they have legitimate outward authority to administer this ordinance, and that baptisms performed by other churches are therefore invalid.
+They also say that the ordinance of baptism literally washes away sins, where as Messianic Evangelicals and other evangelicals say that baptism does not save, but is a symbol of the inner working of the Ruach (Spirit) in a man’s soul.
 The ordinance is commanded, and therefore we administer it out of obedience and love to our Master, but not because we believe without it we shall go to hell.

 Our view of eternal marriage is on just the same sort of premises.
-Mormons say that without eternal marriage performed by them in their temples a man may be saved but not “exalted”.
+Mormons say that without eternal marriage performed by them in their temples a man may be saved but not 'exalted'.
 They make marriage a condition of salvation/exaltation.
-We say, along with other evangelical Christians, that salvation/exaltation is all a matter of what we are inside, our faith in Christ, and our resultant obedience to His commndments.
-We do not believe that everyone is called to be married in this life...
+We say, along with other evangelical Christians, that salvation/exaltation is all a matter of what we are inside, our emunah (faith) in Messiah, and our resultant obedience to His mitzvot (commndments).
+We do not believe that everyone is necessarily called to be married in this life...

 Q. Does that mean that they will be forever single?